RamosPabloA/NPC_Dusk_MOD/README.md

+# This mod development has been moved [here](https://github.com/evancauteren/bg2-autumns-twilight-mod "here")

-# Dusk NPC Mod for Baldur's Gate II
+## Dusk NPC Mod for Baldur's Gate II

 **Dusk NPC Mod** features a new NPC joining to the party: Dusk, the Wizard Slayer.
 Ardusk Aldant, also know as Dusk, is a warrior from Cormyr, trained in the Order of the Purple Dragons.
 After a long journey to Athkatla, Dusk now becomes a notable Wizard Slayer who just wants to live in peace.
 But a dark figure attacks in the peaceful Waukeen's Promenade.